The morphology and interface structure of titanium on graphene: Results/Discussion

 where $D$ is the diffusion constant and $i$ is the critical nucleus size.
-We use values $N_{\mathrm{1L}}$ = 960~µm$^{-2}$, $N_{\mathrm{2L}}$ = 590~µm$^{-2}$, and $N_{\mathrm{3L}}$ = 520~µm$^{-2}$ (Fig.~2).
+Equation 1 assumes that individual islands have not yet coalesced.
+Our islands are in close proximity but we can still distinguish between individual islands and determine from their shape and contrast that each island is a result of a single nucleation event.
+We use values $N_{\mathrm{1L}}$ = 1280~µm$^{-2}$, $N_{\mathrm{2L}}$ = 590~µm$^{-2}$, and $N_{\mathrm{3L}}$ = 520~µm$^{-2}$ (Fig.~2).
 The critical nucleus size of metals can generally be considered small \cite{venables1983surface, brune1998microscopic}, so we assume that $i$=1 or 2.
-These values lead to results $D_{1}/D_{2}$ = 0.18 and 0.33, respectively, and $D_{1}/D_{3}$ = 0.12 and 0.25, for $i$=1 and 2, respectively.
-Thus, the measurement shows that the diffusion coefficient of Ti on suspended Gr is 3-5 times larger for 2L Gr compared to 1L Gr, and 4-8 times larger for 3L Gr compared to 1L Gr.
+These values lead to results $D_{1}/D_{2}$ = 0.07 and 0.18, respectively, and $D_{1}/D_{3}$ = 0.04 and 0.13, for $i$=1 and 2, respectively.
+Thus, the measurement shows that the diffusion coefficient of Ti on suspended Gr is 6-14x larger for 2L Gr compared to 1L Gr, and 8-25x larger for 3L Gr compared to 1L Gr.

-Such layer-dependent metal diffusion properties have previously been observed for gold on Gr \cite{thomsen2022suspended, zhou2010thickness, luo2010size, zhou2011high, zhou2013transformation}.
+Such layer-dependent metal diffusion properties have previously been observed for Au on Gr \cite{thomsen2022suspended, zhou2010thickness, luo2010size, zhou2011high, zhou2013transformation}.
 The Gr layer dependence for Au diffusion was attributed to variations in surface roughness with layer number \cite{thomsen2022suspended, liu2013slow}.
 The underlying mechanism involves the diffusion coefficient being reduced or increased by compressive or tensile strain, respectively \cite{ratsch1997strain, brune1995effect}.
 As a result, regions with compressive strain act as effective nucleation sites due to lower metal diffusivity in those areas.
 Suspended 1L Gr exhibits a root mean square roughness of about 0.1~nm \cite{thomsen2017suppression, gao2014thermomechanics, ramirez2016anharmonic}, which decreases as the layer thickness increases \cite{meyer2007roughness}.
-Extending these ideas from gold to Ti, the thickness dependence on Ti island size in suspended Gr can be understood consistently in terms of thickness-dependent surface roughness.
+Extending these ideas from Au to Ti, the thickness dependence on Ti island size in suspended Gr can be understood consistently in terms of thickness-dependent surface roughness.